ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 applname
     Presents the name of the ACB as it is defined in the APPLID statement of the VIRTCT.

-An example of a VTAM application node is provided in member VIRTAPPL of the VIRTEL SAMPLIB dataset for MVS, or in the VIRTAPPL installation job for VSE.
+An example of a VTAM application node is provided in member VIRTAPPL of the VIRTEL SAMPLIB dataset for z/OS, or in the VIRTAPPL installation job for VSE.

 5.3.
 Defining The VTAM Application Relays
 -----------------------------------------